 - and to study the willingness of users to pay for various types of copyright-protected content.

 Initial results from this study indicate that about 32 percent of German Internet users aged 12 and up use at least one of the creative online content types surveyed and consider this use to be completely legal.
 Approximately ten percent consider their use of this content to be partially illegal, while five percent of Internet users estimate their entire online content consumption to be illegal.
 The remaining 53 percent of Internet users, in contrast, did not consume any of the types of online content included in the questionnaire in the three months before the survey.
 The motives for possibly illegal behaviour and the factors that might induce users to stop illegal behaviour indicate that more flexible and convenient solutions on the part of online service providers could reduce copyright-infringing acts on the Internet.
 In particular, content that is already legally available in other countries should quickly be made available in Germany so as to exploit an existing willingness to pay for this content.
 The results also indicate that the legislature is in turn capable of preventing some copyright infringements, by creating unambiguous, but especially easily understood, rules regarding legal use of Internet content and by informing consumers accordingly.

 An overview of the first results (in German) outlines the main conclusions from the survey.
 In total, however, the survey provides us with the opportunity to conduct many other analyses and thus gain more profound insights into the online behaviour of German consumers.
 These will be made available here shortly.
-If you would like to receive information about future publications and news regarding this research project (in German), you can register here for our E-Mail newsletter.

 The Munich Center for Internet Research at the Bavarian Academy of Sciences and Humanities supports this project financially and ideally.